designstem/projects/waste/index.md

 ## Rigging

-Ropes and cables are lightweight, flexible and strong, Perfect for carrying loads.
+Ropes and cables are lightweight, flexible and strong, They are perfect for carrying loads.

 A sailing ship can sail because of its <var>rigging</var>.

-This is another example of <var class="gray">tension</var> and <var class="gray">compression</var> combined.
+This is another example of <var class="gray">tension</var> and <var class="gray">compression</var> characteristics combined.

 </section>